fossas/fossa-cli/docs/features/vendored-dependencies.md

   version: 3.4.16 # revision will be set to the MD5 hash of the filepath if left unspecified.
 ```

-> Note: License scanning currently operates by uploading the files at the specified path to a secure S3 bucket.
-All files that do not contain licenses are then removed after 2 weeks.

 We also support json-formatted dependencies:

 ```json